MentorCoach is proud to announce the following exciting master class:

 1. About the Class

 The Positive Psychology and ADHD Coaching Master Class is for coaches with experience working with individuals with AD/HD or who have a very strong interest in doing so.
 This class can also be of benefit to coaches who work with clients who struggle with organization, prioritization and time management.
-This is a twelve-hour class.
+This is a thirteen-hour class.

 At the conclusion of this class, each participant will have a toolkit of practical interventions that can be used immediately in their coaching.
 Topics covered include: the logistics of AD/HD coaching, time management, social skills, relationships, maintaining self-esteem, working with children and adolescents, acceptance of the diagnosis.